 And do you take care of others but frequently forget about your own needs?

 Recently, I read the book, Adult Children of Emotionally Immature Parents, by Lindsay C. Gibson and it got me reflecting on my childhood.
-Even though my dad can be a bit critical, protective and controlling at times, the biggest struggle I had with my parents growing up is that I often felt overlooked and unable to express my needs and emotions with them.
+Even though my dad can be a bit critical, protective, and controlling at times, the biggest struggle I had with my parents growing up was that I often felt overlooked and unable to express my needs and emotions to them.

 When your emotions are not validated, you feel neglected.

 When I had difficulties in my secondary school and I didn’t get along with my classmates, I told my dad that I wanted to change school.
-But instead of hearing me out, he told me that my older brother is doing well in the same school and questioned why I can’t do the same.
+But instead of hearing me out, he told me that my older brother was doing well in the same school and questioned why I couldn’t do the same.

 When I was a teen, I tried to show my dad my point of view.
-But I soon realized that my voice is never going to be heard in the family.
-He is only going to see things from his perspectives, so I give up sharing my thoughts with him.
+But I soon realized that my voice was never going to be heard in the family.
+He is only going to see things from his perspective, so I give up sharing my thoughts with him.

-According to Dr. Jonice Webb, the author of Running on Empty, emotional neglect is a parent’s failure to respond enough to a child’s emotional needs.
+According to Dr. Jonice Webb, the author of Running on Empty, childhood emotional neglect (CEN) is a parent’s failure to respond enough to a child’s emotional needs.

 Do I really need to tell my teacher about the misdoing of my class monitor?
 Do I really need to change my secondary school?
 Absolutely not!
-What I needed from my parents was to acknowledge how I feel and make the effort to understand me.
+What I needed from my parents was to acknowledge how I felt and make an effort to understand me.
 I would have felt loved and understood if they had taken the time to listen to what I had to say.

 Childhood emotional neglect is not the same as abuse.

-Children who were abused are more able to see and feel their physical and emotional wounds because abuse occurs when someone did something to you.
+Children who were abused are more able to see and feel their physical and emotional wounds because abuse occurs when someone does something to them.
 It’s visible.

-For children who felt neglected, they might not even be as in touch with their emotional wounds because it isn’t caused by an action.
+For children who feel neglected, they might not even be as in touch with their emotional wounds because it isn’t caused by an action.
 It is caused by a non-action.
 It is triggered by the parent’s failure to act.
+You can’t point to a single event that causes you pain.
 The hurt is invisible and often overlooked.

-Neglected children often don’t understand why we feel disconnected with others and unloved.
+Neglected children often don’t understand why we feel disconnected from others and unloved.
 When our parents are cold and distant or don’t pay enough attention to us, we are left to wonder if there is something wrong with us.
 Why don’t our parents love and care about us?
-So many of us grow up with low self-esteem.
+So many of us grow up with low self-esteem and might develop a fear of abandonment.

 In the book, Reinventing Your Life, the authors sum it up very nicely with these three kinds of deprivation that a child might experience: